uoguelph-mlrg/Theano-MPI/README.md

 root=/opt/sharcnet/cuda/7.0.28/toolkit
 ```
 - 4. cd into run/
- - to start a BSP training session: execute ./run_bsp.sh N, N is the desired number of workers in
+ - to start a BSP training session: execute ./run_bsp.sh N, N is the desired number of workers.
  - to start a EASGD training session: execute ./run_server_workers.sh gpu4 gpu5 gpu6, where "gpu4 gpu5 gpu6" are the desired worker devices and the server device defaults to gpu7.
 This will start the server process and each worker process in a separate screen session.
+To quit server and all worker screen sessions, execute ./quit.sh.

 ## Note